 Remove about 1/3 c of frosting and transfer to another bowl and color this green – you’ll use this for piping the letters!
 Add red food color to the remaining frosting.
 I forgot to count how many drops I used, but I pulled up this video (1 minute 43 seconds in) and just shot for about the color of the screenshot I took!

-- small piping bag & small round tip
+- Small piping bag & small round tip – this set has been one of my favorites!

 - small knife or toothpick